- June 11, 1964

 At the end of the season, Jean decided to retire from Formula 1 after 202 races, 1 victory, 32 podiums, two pole positions, and 241 points on his account.
 Retirement from the Formula 1 wasn’t the end of Alesi’s career as he switched to touring cars racing in DTM series.

-Five solid season in DTM
+Five solid seasons in DTM

 The Frenchman spent five years in the popular German series driving for Mercedes and did pretty well.
 In his first year in the series, Alesi won two races, both at Donington Park, and finished 5th in the championship.
 The same results he achieved in 2003.
 Alesi again won the race at Donington, later won at Hockenheim to eventually finish 5th in the standings.